frida/frida-website/_i18n/en/_posts/2021-06-16-frida-15-0-released.markdown

 I've been trying to avoid for a long time, as I know how painful they are to everyone, myself included.

-So now, browsers can finally join in on the fun, without any middleware needed:
+So now browsers can finally join in on the fun, without any middleware needed:

 {% highlight js %}
 async function start() {